 Protect Your Horse Trailer’s Paint

 Trailer manufacturers recommend that waxing be done every couple months to maintain the protection on the paint.

-Jerred of Jerred’s Horse Trailer Wash has seen the results of oxidation on many a trailer.
-Sometimes his wash bucket turns milk-white with paint that has oxidized and now comes off like chalk.
+Jerred formerly of Jerred’s Horse Trailer Wash has seen the results of oxidation on many a trailer.
+Sometimes his wash bucket turned milk-white with paint that had oxidized and came off like chalk.
 However, he adds, “Depending on how far the surface has degraded, oxidation can be addressed on your trailer.
 Once addressed, regular waxing will help seal the elements out.”